-Where an employer gives the employee the right to reside in or use accommodation as a usual place of residence.
 Jury duty Taxable Payment made to an employee while on jury duty.
 Leave loading Taxable This is a component of the gross wage or salary payable to an employee.
 Living away from Fringe benefit - taxable home allowances Payment to the employee to compensate for additional expenses incurred due to living away from home in order to perform their duties.
-Loans (Interest Fringe benefit - taxable free/low interest) A loan given to the employee from the employer at an interest rate that is lower than the statutory rate set in the Fringe Benefit Tax Assessment Act 1986.
-Long service leave Taxable This is a component of the gross wage or salary payable to an employee.
+Loans (Interest Fringe benefit - taxable free/low interest) A loan given to the employee from the employer at an interest rate that is lower than the statutory rate set in the Fringe Benefit Tax Assessment Act 1986 .
+Long service leave Taxable · This is a component of the gross wage or salary payable to an employee.
 Make up pay Taxable Please refer to 'Workers Compensation Payments'.
 Maternity leave Exempt wages under certain conditions Exempt up to 14 weeks, if not taken as official leave (recreation, long service or sick leave).
 Meal allowances Taxable Paid to an employee as recompense for having to purchase a meal, for example, a State Public Servant who works overtime may be entitled to a meal allowance.
 Meals Fringe benefit - taxable Any meal provided to an employee under an award or arrangement by the employer.
-Motor vehicles Fringe benefit - taxable
+Motor vehicles Fringe benefit - taxable Where a car is owned or leased by an employer and is made available for private use to an employee.

-Motor vehicle allowances Paid to comployed approved taxable.
-Overtime Taxable This is a can emplo Paid Parental Leave Scheme (Cwlth) Payments employer Parental I • allowances Paid to comployed approved taxable.
-Overtime Taxable This is a comployed approved taxable.
-Paid Parental Leave Scheme (Cwlth) Payments employed Parental I ompensate the employee for the use of the e's private motor vehicle.
-Exempt up to an rate.
-Amount paid over the exempt rate is component of the gross wage or salary payable to yee. ble s made to an employee from funds received by Paid to comployed approved taxable.
-Overtime Taxable This is a comployed an employed taxable.
-Paid Parental Leave Scheme (Cwlth) Payments employed Parental I e's private motor vehicle.
-Exempt up to an rate.
-Amount paid over the exempt rate is component of the gross wage or salary payable to yee. ble s made to an employee from funds received by Paid Parental Leave Scheme (Cwlth) Payments employer Parental I Paternity leave Taxable ble s made to an employee from funds received by Paid Parental Leave Scheme (Cwlth) Payments employer Parental I Paternity leave Taxable ble s made to an employee from funds received by Scheme (Cwlth) Payments employer Parental Paternity leave Taxable s made to an employee from funds received by Payments employer Parental Parental Parental Payments , Leave (PPL) Scheme.
-Paternity - I diemity leave is taxable.
-Partners drawings Not taxal ble e money that a business partner withdraws from ness.
+Motor vehicle allowances Taxable under certain conditions Paid to compensate the employee for the use of the employee's private motor vehicle.
+Exempt up to an approved rate.
+Amount paid over the exempt rate is taxable.
+Overtime Taxable This is a component of the gross wage or salary payable to an employee.
+Paid Parental Leave Not taxable Scheme (Cwlth) Payments made to an employee from funds received by employer from Commonwealth Government under the Paid Parental Leave (PPL) Scheme.
+Paternity leave Taxable Paternity leave is taxable.
+Partners drawings Not taxable This is the money that a business partner withdraws from their business.
 It can reduce the partner's equity.
-Payment in kind Taxable pay in cas ple, a fruit shop attendant may be given half their sh and half in fruit and vegetables.
-In such a case value of the payment is taken to be the wage.
-Piece-work Taxable paid on the basis of a set amount per unit of n, for example, \$100 for every tonne of fruit Prizes Fringe be enefit - taxable employme enefit when received as a consequence of ent, for example, a prize of an overseas holiday ving certain sales results.
-Professional advice Fringe be For exam employee enefit - taxable
+Payment in kind Taxable For example, a fruit shop attendant may be given half their pay in cash and half in fruit and vegetables.
+In such a case the whole value of the payment is taken to be the wage.
+Piece-work payments Taxable Generally paid on the basis of a set amount per unit of production, for example, \$100 for every tonne of fruit picked.
+Prizes Fringe benefit - taxable Fringe benefit when received as a consequence of employment, for example, a prize of an overseas holiday for achieving certain sales results.
+Professional advice Fringe benefit - taxable For example, if the employer paid solicitor's fees for an employee in relation to a personal matter.